yaoalex/wbapptester/README.md

 `webapptester <file you want to test>`

 It will parse the file and look for any http handler functions.
 If there are testable functions found, it will try creating the test file in yourfile_test.go and if that file already exists it will prompt to store the file in a new location.
+It will also try running a gofmt on the file so it looks nice and pretty for you.

 ## example